sakarie9/NX-ScreenUploader/README.md

-# sys-screen-capture-uploader
+# NX-ScreenUploader

-`sys-screen-capture-uploader` automatically sends screen captures (both images and videos) taken on your Nintendo Switch to a Telegram chat so that you can more easily access and share them.
+`NX-ScreenUploader` automatically sends screen captures (both images and videos) taken on your Nintendo Switch to a Telegram chat so that you can more easily access and share them.

-This project was forked from [bakatrouble/sys-screenuploader](https://github.com/bakatrouble/sys-screenuploader).
+This project was forked from [bakatrouble/sys-screenuploader](https://github.com/bakatrouble/sys-screenuploader) and [yuno-kojo/sys-screen-capture-uploader](https://github.com/yuno-kojo/sys-screen-capture-uploader).
 It differs from the original project because no intermediate server is needed.
 The screen captures are directly uploaded to the Telegram API.
 However, creating a Telegram bot is necessary (see [Setup](#setup) below).

+## Features

+- Automatically uploads screenshots and screen recordings taken on the Switch to a Telegram chat
+- Supports uploading both images and videos
+- Supports uploading in compressed (photo/video) or original (document) or both modes
+- Custom Telegram Bot API URL support (for reverse proxy)
+- Custom new screen capture check interval support

 ## Requirements